 And I know what he is asking.
 Why can’t I do everything right?
 Why can’t I be good enough to not screw up?
 To not make mistakes?

 But none of us can join that category in this life.
 We are all crazy, complicated, and wonderful humans who make mistakes and learn and grow.
-That is called life.
+It is called life.

 None of us has it all together, no matter our age.